WLNE-TV: Past programming preemptions and deferrals

 As WTEV, the station moderately preempted ABC shows, in most every case a low-rated program.
 This did not pose as much of a problem, since most viewers could still get the full ABC schedule on Boston's WNAC until 1972, and on WCVB afterward.
-During afternoon hours, WTEV ran cartoons and classic sitcoms, with late nights being devoted to movies.
+During the afternoon, WTEV ran cartoons and classic sitcoms, with late nights being devoted to movies.

-Beginning in 1980, WLNE ran an afternoon movie from 4:00 to 6:00 p.m.
-By 1982, the station was also running a movie weekdays from 9:00 to 11:00 a.m.
+Beginning in 1980, WLNE ran an afternoon movie from 4 to 6 p.m.
+By 1982, the station was also running a movie weekdays from 9 to 11 a.m.
 These movies were run under the Dialing For Dollars promotion and were hosted by George Allen for a decade.
-WLNE also continued to preempt moderate amounts of programming, particularly whatever game show CBS ran at 10:00 a.m. (to accommodate the morning movie), as well as late night programming.
+WLNE also continued to preempt moderate amounts of programming, particularly whatever game show CBS ran at 10 a.m. (to accommodate the morning movie), as well as late night programming.
 As a result of the preemptions, Child's Play, the 1983 version of Press Your Luck, and Blackout never aired on WLNE; the 1986 version of Card Sharks did not air on the station until late in the show's run.
 Other shows, such as Tattletales and Body Language were tape-delayed and aired in the noon slot, since WLNE did not have a noon news broadcast at that time.
 Providence area viewers could also watch the preempted shows via WNEV, which was available over-the-air on the Massachusetts side of the market.
 Throughout much of the 1980s, WLNE was known for running two movies a day.